Oya, Queen of the Cemetery

 * Developing trance or communication with the guides, ancestors, or other spirits.

 Want to learn more about Oya?
-Sign up for Transform: The Power of Oya at Mystery School of the Goddess.
+Sign up for the online workshop Transform: The Power of Oya at RED Priestess Temple.

 Books and Articles